Measurable. Consistent. Reliable.

 📊 Governance and Monitoring:

-• Establish a robust Data Governance Framework with clear guidelines for data aggregation and consolidation
+Establish a solid Data Governance Framework with clear guidelines for data aggregation and consolidation

 How can data profiling be used to improve data quality?